hyorimitsu/knowledge-hub/README.md

 # Knowledge Hub

 Knowledge Hub is a multi-tenant knowledge sharing platform built with modern technologies.

-This project is primarily generated using [Roo Code](https://github.com/RooInc/roo-code) (previously known as Roo Cline), an AI-powered development tool.
+This project demonstrates the capabilities of [Roo Code](https://github.com/RooInc/roo-code) (previously known as Roo Cline), an AI-powered development tool.

+## Repository Purpose

+This repository was created with the primary goal of **building a functional web application using Roo Code**.
+While the programming languages and Docker usage were specified, other aspects (libraries, architecture design, coding style, etc.) are **100% AI-generated outputs adopted without modification**.

+Please note the following important points:
+- The application may contain numerous bugs
+- The architecture, code structure, and coding style are **not intended to serve as reference material**
+- Ideally, **human guidance should provide detailed instructions and corrections**

+The content of this repository is intended for testing and experimental use of Roo Code and does not guarantee production-level quality or best practices.

 ## Project Structure